Akamai Technologies: History

 In late 1998 and early 1999, a group of business professionals and scientists joined the founding team—most notably, Paul Sagan, former president of New Media for Time Inc., and George Conrades, former chairman and chief executive officer of BBN Corp. and senior vice president of US operations for IBM.
 Conrades became chief executive officer of Akamai in April 1999.
 The company launched its commercial service in April 1999 and was listed on the NASDAQ Stock Market from October 29, 1999.

 On July 1, 2001, Akamai was added to the Russell 3000 Index and Russell 2000 Index.

 On September 11, 2001, co-founder Daniel M. Lewin died in the September 11 attacks at the age of 31, when he was stabbed by one of the hijackers aboard American Airlines Flight 11, the first plane to crash into the World Trade Center.
 He was seated closest to the hijackers and may have tried to stop them.

 Arabic news network Al Jazeera was an Akamai customer from March 28, 2003 to April 2, 2003, when Akamai decided to end the relationship, which the network's English-language managing editor claimed was due to "political pressure".

 In 2005, Paul Sagan was named chief executive officer of Akamai, taking over from Conrades.
 Sagan worked to differentiate Akamai from its competitors by expanding its breadth of services.
 Under his leadership, it grew to $1.37 billion in revenue.

 In July 2007, Akamai was added to the S&P 500 index.

 In 2013, co-founder Tom Leighton was elected chief executive officer, replacing Sagan.

 In 2013, the Securities and Exchange Commission charged a former executive at Akamai Technologies for illegally tipping non-public information about the company's financial predicament as part of the insider trading scheme operated by now-imprisoned Galleon Management hedge fund founder Raj Rajaratnam.
 In 2014 it was reported that the National Security Agency and Federal Bureau of Investigation used Facebook's Akamai CDN to collect information on Facebook users.

 On February 9, 2021, Akamai announced that it would reorganize into two internal groups – Security Technology and Edge Technology.
 It also re-established the role of chief technology officer and named Robert Blumofe to that role.
 Long-time chief security officer (CSO) Andy Ellis announced he would leave in March 2021.

 Akamai's headquarters are in Kendall Square.
 It started in Technology Square and later expanded to multiple buildings in Cambridge Center.
 It consolidated its offices in a purpose-built building at 145 Broadway in December 2019.

-In February 2025, Akamai was chosen as the strategic cloud computing provider by one of the world's largest technology companies, with a multi-year commitment to spend over $100 million on cloud infrastructure services.
 The company's cloud infrastructure services primarily consist of compute and storage solutions developed based on Linode, a cloud hosting provider acquired by Akamai for $900 million in 2022.